Creating lasting value in your life is about developing wisdom. Many believe we find it by understanding these stepping stones in life.

 They say that the concept of closure applies only to people who have never really suffered.
 There’s no such thing as forgetting it.
 Life allows you to understand the lessons of regret and loss.

 The same applies to the “things” we accumulate.
 Don’t let the things you own become the things that hold you.
 So, learn to de-clutter your life.
 Don’t fall into the trap of consumerism.
 Let go of things that simply take up space.
 There are several resources on this subject.
-Find one the resonates.
+Find one that resonates.
 There are always opportunities to practice this, so this must be an essential thing to learn.
-And, this applies to friends and especially spiritual relationships and teachers.
+And this applies to friends and especially spiritual relationships and teachers.

 12. Thrive Where You Are